Phi Alpha Theta History Honor Society

 The PAT News Letter is published three times a year and includes articles covering all the current activities and awards of the Society, emphasizing all individual chapter activities.

 Phi Alpha Theta offers six annual paper awards which are distributed between both graduate and undergraduate students.
-In addition to the paper awards, Phi Alpha Theta, also offers nine graduate scholarships which range in value from $500 to over $1000.
+In addition to the paper awards, Phi Alpha Theta, also offers nine graduate scholarships that range in value from $500 to more than $1,000.
 Many other awards are also offered by Phi Alpha Theta, for various other outstanding achievements.

 Undergraduate students seeking to gain admittance to Phi Alpha Theta, must have completed at least twelve semester hours in history with a grade point average of 3.0 or better.